ashasaxena/CaseStudy2/CS2.md

 ## [6] "Yugoslavia" "Columbia"   NA
 ```
 #Comment:  The above coutry names were either not in the Procrastination set, Not listed (NA) or associated with another country (ie Taiwan/China)

+## Continue cleaning data by removing 18 and under and 80 and above members of the data set as we are looking for income, age and HDI score relation

 ```r